 A software-defined perimeter constructs a virtual boundary around company assets.
 This separates it from access-based controls, restricting user privileges but allowing broad network access.
 The three fundamental pillars on which a software-defined perimeter is built are Zero Trust:

-It leverages micro-segmentation to apply the principle of the least privilege to the network.
-It ultimately reduces the attack surface.
+It leverages micro-segmentation to apply the principle of least privilege to the network, ultimately reducing the attack surface.
 Identity-centric: It’s designed around the user identity and additional contextual parameters, not the IP address.

 The Software-Defined Perimeter Proposition